pablokris/scaif-llama-demo/README.md

 ## Overview

 This repository is part of the "Introducing Llama Index" demo, which can be found [here](https://bit.ly/3ItUEc9).

-This repository contains a very simple implementation that allows you to index the "paul_graham_essay.txt" and prompt questions.
+It contains a very simple implementation that allows you to index the "paul_graham_essay.txt" and prompt questions.
 The demo is based on the official Llamaindex starter tutorial found [here](https://docs.llamaindex.ai/en/stable/getting_started/starter_example.html).

 ### Starter.py